 *Construction hours may be extended – for example, extended to Sundays – to ensure the project is completed on time.

-Noise & disruptions for Gage/Exchange residents
+Noise & disruptions for Gage, Exchange and Pacific residents

 There are also pedestrian and vehicle traffic disruptions in the area, along with an increased level of dust.
 Some residents will be less affected, if their units do not face directly onto an area under construction.